WHO WE ARE: THE PIER HOUSE BY VENICE RESTAURANT GROUP

 The Pier House is beachfront restaurant and bar in Venice, CA with a coastal California style seafood program.
 Paying homage to Venice history and The Dancehall of the original Venice Pier in the early 1900's, the venue represents an all-new vintage inspired design, bringing a refreshed vibe to the area known as Washington Square.
-The menu from Executive Chef Nick Liberato seafood inspired menu features classic fish house dished with a modern twist.
-The beverage program, created in collaboration with Barlingual, serves beach renditions of classic cocktails, an approachable wine list and boutique assortment of spirits.
+The menu from Executive Chef Alex Schwartzman seafood inspired menu features classic fish house dished with a modern twist.
+The beverage program created by Ken Gray and Nate Oftelie of Craft2Draft, focuses on classic cocktail riffs and beach inspired creations.

 The Pier House, a vision of the The Venice Restaurant Group with creative direction from Create Hospitality, created a destination for tourists and locals alike to savor a refreshed vibe of Venice Beach.
 Designed by LA based studio Jeffrey Kurt, who wanted to pay homage to the early 1900's buildings like the Dance Hall of the original Venice Pier.
 Just as in Abbott Kinney’s vision, a visit to the Venice Pier House is a memory-maker.